cjbarre/macroscope/journal.md

 Once it's running, connect to the storage database using the information in the .env file for now and fire off a query:

 select * from establishment_employment_situation.series order by series_title;

+Added support for the household portion of the employment situation report and the JOLT survey.